awsdocs/aws-mobile-developer-guide/doc_source/react-native-add-analytics.rst

 **To send basic app usage analytics to AWS**

-Launch your app locally by running:
+Launch your app locally, for instance, if you created your app using :code:`create-react-native-app`, by running:

 .. code-block:: bash